Canon 70D vs T7i

 - More modern: Reflects 3 years and 7 months of technical progress since the 70D launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 70D and the T7i in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 70D and the T7i in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 |Canon T7i«||-||80/100||4.5/5||4/5||4/5||Feb 2017||749||Canon T7i|